AdobeDocs/app-builder/guides/ci_cd_for_firefly_apps.md

 The following [GitHub Actions](https://github.com/features/actions) leverage [GitHub Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) to store environment specific secrets.

-They currently need an administrator to manually add the following secret to the application repository:
+They currently need an administrator to manually add the following secrets to the application repository:

 - AIO_RUNTIME_NAMESPACE_STAGE: the name of the Runtime namespace associated to the `Stage` Firefly project workspace.
 - AIO_RUNTIME_AUTH_STAGE: the credentials for the Runtime namespace associated to the `Stage` Firefly project workspace.